dataxpress/UICountingLabel/README.md

 You can also add it to your XIB file, just make sure you set the class type to `UICountingLabel` instead of `UILabel` and be sure to `#import "UICountingLabel.h"` in the header file.

 ## Use #####

+Set the format of your label.
+This will be filled with a single int or float (depending on how you format it) when it updates:

+    myLabel.format = @"%d";

-When you want the label to start counting, set the value of the label to the initial value first:
+When you want the label to start counting, just call:

-    myLabel.text = @"0";

-Then, call

-    [myLabel setValue:100];
+    [myLabel countFrom:0 to:100];

-You can also specify the counting method and the duration.
-The defaults are `UILabelCountingMethodEaseInOut` for the mode and 2.0 seconds for the duration.
+You can also specify the duration.
+The default is 2.0 seconds.

-    [myLabel setValue:500 withCountingMethod:UILabelCountingMethodLinear];
-    [myLabel setValue:350 withCountingMethod:UILabelCountingMethodEaseIn andDuration:4.0];
+    [myLabel countFrom:0 to:100 withDuration:5.0f];

 The full signature is:

-    [myLabel     setValue:(int)value
+    [myLabel     countFrom:(float)startValue
-       withCountingMethod:(UILabelCountingMethod)countingMethod
-              andDuration:(NSTimeInterval)duration];
+                        to:(float)endValue
+              withDuration:(NSTimeInterval)duration];

+## Formats #####

+When you set the `format` property, the label will look for the presence of `%(.*)d` or `%(.*)i`, and if found, will cast the value to `int` before formatting the string.
+Otherwise, it will format it using a `float`.

+If you're using a `float` value, it's recommended to limit the number of digits with a format string such as `@"%.1f"` (for one decimal place)

+Because it uses the standard `stringWithFormat:` method, you can also include arbitrary text in your format, such as `@"Points: %i"`.

 ## Modes #####
 There are currently four modes of counting.